gregdan3/gregdan3.github.io/pages/toki-pona/sona/interjections.md

 </details>

-Your friend said...
+After a few hours of gaming with some friends, you realize it's late in the night and you need to go to sleep soon.
+You find a comfortable spot to take a break in the game, and then let your friends know:

-> [mi ken ala awen musi, mi o tawa pali.]{.tokipona}
+> [mi ken ala awen musi, mi o tawa pali lon open pi tenpo suno kama.]{.tokipona}
 >
 > > [a mi sona! pali pona!]{.tokipona}
+> >
+> > [pali pona a!]{.tokipona}

 <details><summary> See Translation! </summary>

-1: I can't keep playing, I have to go work.
+1: I can't keep playing, I have to go work at the start of the next day.

 2: Ahh, I understand.
 Have a good day at work!

+3: Have fun at work!

 </details>

-Your friend said...
+You come into work early one Monday, but your friend didn't make it in and you don't know why!
+You message them, and they explain: I was playing games for so long that I got sick...
+You feel a little bad, but you can't help but laugh at the same time!
+You explain to your other co-workers over lunch:

 > [jan poka mi li pilin ike lili tan ni: ona li musi lon tenpo suli a!]{.tokipona}
 >
 > > [aa ona o kama pona!]{.tokipona}
+> >
+> > [mi sama! ona o pona!]{.tokipona}

 <details><summary> See Translation! </summary>

-1: My friend is feeling a little bad because they were playing for a long time!
+1: My friend is feeling a little bad because they were playing games for too long!

 2: Oh, I hope they feel better!

+3: I feel the same way!
+I hope they get better!

 </details>

-You've been looking for your book for hours!
-You know you had it earlier today
+You've been looking for your driver's license for hours!
+You know you had it earlier today, but after your appointment you lost track of it.
+You ask a few friends for help tracking it down, and after a few hours, a friend calls you up and tells you:

 > [mi kama jo e lipu sina tan alasa. mi pana e ona tawa poki sina!]{.tokipona}
 >
-> > [pona tawa sina!]{.tokipona}
+> > [pona tawa sina! sina pona wawa e mi!]{.tokipona}

 <details><summary> See Translation! </summary>

 1: I found your book from searching.
 I put it in your bag!

-2: Thank you so much! / "Goodness go to you!"
+2: Thank you!
+You helped me so much!

+2 (alt): Goodness go to you!
+You're so helpful!

 </details>